RPM-Outpost/xmind/README.md

 # RPM Package for XMind
-A script to create an RPM package of [VisualVM](https://visualvm.github.io/).
+A script to create an RPM package of XMind.

 ## How to use
 1. Run the [create-package.sh](https://github.com/RPM-Outpost/xmind/blob/master/create-package.sh) script from the command line.
 It will download the latest version of XMind and build an RPM package.